Skip to Content

 This article contains affiliate links.
 We may receive compensation if you make a purchase at no additional cost to you.

-See why drinking a Mauresque Cocktail with Ricard Pastis de Marseille is one of the greatest joys of visiting Marseille.
-Then learn how to make the pastis cocktail at home with just four ingredients.
+Discover why drinking a Mauresque Cocktail is one of the greatest joys of visiting Marseille.
+Then learn how to make the pastis cocktail at home.

 Mauresque Cocktail from Above